mojaloop/ml-testing-toolkit/documents/User-Guide.md

 ![Add Condition Button](/assets/images/Add-Condition-Button.png)

-You will be presented with 4 drop down list to select from;
+You will be presented with 4 boxes each with a drop down list to select from;

 - _**Fact Type**_
 - _**Fact**_
 - _**Operation**_
 - _**Value**_

-Each of the above mentioned items will have present a drop down list with options to select.
-These selection options are as per the Swagger definition for the selected API in the above step.
+For each of the above mentioned items, click on the down arrow in the item box to list the selection options to select from.
+These selection options are as per the Swagger definition for the selected API above.

 ![Sample Condition](/assets/images/Sample-Condition.png)

 Next step would be to select the _**EVENT**_ Type detail below.
-The drop down menu will provide you with the option to either select a _**Mock Response**_ or a  _**Fixed Response**_.
+Click on the down arrow in the item box to list the option.
+Select either _**Mock Response**_ or _**Fixed Response**_.

 ![Event Response Options](/assets/images/Event-Response-Options.png)